menu

 Demographics

 The people who call McLeansboro home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of McLeansboro residents report their race to be White, followed by Asian.
-Important ancestries of people in McLeansboro include German, English, Irish, French, and Dutch.
+The greatest number of McLeansboro residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in McLeansboro include German, English, Irish, French, and Italian.

 The most common language spoken in McLeansboro is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Tagalog.

 Notable & Unique Neighborhood Characteristics